maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/register-to-vote/what-forms-of-identification.md

+---
-## What forms of identification do I need to register to vote?
+title: "What forms of identification do I need to register to vote?"
+published: false
+weight: 10
+section: register-to-vote
+priority: Minor
+---
 To register to vote in the State of New York, you must provide one of the following with your completed New York State Voter Registration Form:
 - DMV Number (i.e., driver’s license number or non-driver ID number)
 - Last four digits of your social security number